jaspector

 Permit applications are returned by mail or in person for pricing.
 Payment must be mailed or brought to City Hall.
 No online procedure for obtaining a permit.

-How to Schedule
+How to schedule

-Do I need a building permit in Cordele, GA?
+01 Do I need a building permit in Cordele, GA?

 Building permits are required for work exceeding $100.00 with some exceptions.
 Permits include swimming pools, additions, storage buildings, signs, historical-district projects, demolition, moved houses, manufactured homes, fences, and other construction work.
 Separate electrical permits are required.

-How much does a building permit cost in Cordele, GA?
+02 How much does a building permit cost in Cordele, GA?

+Building permit fees in Cordele, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $35.00 for the first $2,000 of valuation.
 Fees are calculated as: Valuation-based.
 City posts tiered valuation table for building permits, separate flat or unit-based charges for mechanical and plumbing permits, and amp-based or percentage-based electrical permit fees depending on project type..

-How do I apply for a building permit in Cordele, GA?
+03 How do I apply for a building permit in Cordele, GA?

-1. Determine whether the proposed work requires a permit.
+To apply for a building permit in Cordele, GA, follow these steps: 1.
+Determine whether the proposed work requires a permit.
 Permits are needed for work exceeding $100.00 with some exceptions.
 2. Download the current permit application from the city Applications page 3.
 Complete the application with owner, contractor, address, permit type, declared value, and zoning information 4.
 Prepare plans as required by project size, scope, or complexity; larger projects may require signed and stamped plans from a design professional 5.
 If the property is in a local historic district, obtain any required Certificate for Preservation or Certificate of Appropriateness before permit issuance 6.
 Return the application to the Community Development office by mail or in person 7.
 Wait for staff to determine the total amount owed and pay by mail or in person 8.
 Wait for Codes Enforcement approval and receive the approved permit by mail or pick it up in person.
 Work may not begin until permit is approved and signed by the Codes Official.

-What work is exempt from building permits in Cordele, GA?
+04 What work is exempt from building permits in Cordele, GA?

-How do I schedule a building inspection in Cordele, GA?
+05 How do I schedule a building inspection in Cordele, GA?

-Other cities in Crisp County
+Other jurisdictions in Crisp County.

-View all Crisp County jurisdictions →
+All Crisp County jurisdictions →